Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Debt-Equity Ratio

-Although profits and revenue are important to look at, so is a company’s debt and their ability to pay it back.
+Although profits and revenue are important to look at, so is a company’s debt and its ability to pay it back.
 If a company goes into more and more debt in order to continue growing, and they’re unable to pay it back, it’s not a good sign.

 Debt-equity ratio is found by dividing a company’s total liabilities (debt) by its shareholder equity.
 In general, a debt-equity ratio under 0.1 is a good sign, while a debt-equity ratio higher than 0.5 can be a red flag for the future.